Connecting Perl on UNIX or Linux to Microsoft SQL Server

 }

-Another change we could make is to use arrays of parameters (for an example, see the Easysoft ODBC-ODBC Bridge Performance White Paper), but doing this does not seem to make any real difference to performance.
+Another change we could make is to use arrays of parameters (for an example, refer to the Easysoft ODBC-ODBC Bridge performance white paper), but doing this does not seem to make any real difference to performance.

-The ODBC-ODBC Bridge is another solution from Easysoft that provides Perl to SQL Server connectivity from UNIX and Linux platforms.
+The ODBC-ODBC Bridge is another product from Easysoft that provides Perl to SQL Server connectivity from UNIX and Linux platforms.

 The ODBC-ODBC Bridge is available on more platforms than our SQL Server ODBC driver.

-The ODBC-ODBC Bridge is an ODBC driver for UNIX and Linux that accesses MS SQL Server by using the Windows MS SQL Server ODBC driver.
+The ODBC-ODBC Bridge is an ODBC driver for UNIX and Linux that accesses SQL Server by using the Microsoft SQL Server ODBC driver on Windows.

 The components necessary to provide ODBC access to Microsoft SQL Server data from Perl on UNIX and Linux platforms.

-The ODBC-ODBC Bridge allows ODBC applications on one machine to access ODBC drivers on a remote machine.
+The ODBC-ODBC Bridge allows ODBC applications on one machine to access ODBC drivers on another machine.

 The ODBC-ODBC Bridge consists of a client ODBC driver (which you install on the machine where Perl is running) and a server (which you install on a Windows machine where the Microsoft SQL Server ODBC driver is installed).

-Refer to the following example to see what you need to install on your client and server machines:
+Refer to the following example to find out what you need to install on your client and server machines:

-You will find a lot of very useful information on ODBC connection attributes and data sources in DBD::ODBC Tutorial Part 1 - Drivers, Data Sources and Connection.
+You will find a lot of very useful information on ODBC connection attributes and data sources in Perl DBD::ODBC drivers, data sources and connection.

-An ODBC data source is a named resource that the application passes to the ODBC driver manager.
-The data source tells the driver manager which ODBC driver to load and which connection attributes to use.
-You do not have to create data sources, as DSN-less connections provide an alternative way to connect, and you will find details on this in the first tutorial.
+An ODBC data source is a named resource that the application passes to the ODBC Driver Manager.
+The data source tells the Driver Manager which ODBC driver to load and which connection attributes to use.
+You don't have to create data sources, as DSN-less connections provide an alternative way to connect, and you will find details on this in the first tutorial.

 [mydatasource]